jveilleux/FarmFreshWeb/case-study-baw-baw-food-hub.md

 # Case Study: Baw Baw Food Hub

 ![](https://openfoodnetwork.org/wp-content/uploads/2016/01/Bawww.jpg "Baw Baw")

 ## Background

-The Baw Baw Food Hub is a non-profit group based in Warragul, in West Gippsland, Victoria.
+The Baw Baw Food Hub is a non-profit group based in Warragul, in West Gippsland, Victoria Australia,.
 The hub sources local produce from organic and natural farmers in the region and makes this available to local customers throughout the year.
 Customers are encouraged to sign up for a ‘season’s’ worth of produce, in the form of mixed boxes which they pick up weekly.
 The hub’s consistent growth since its inception in 2013 is evidence of strong support from the hub’s broad and diverse customer base.

-The hub operates under a number of core values which include improving the accessibility of quality food to everyone in the community; promoting the value the West Gippsland region’s produce;  supporting fair prices for farmers; encouraging land stewardship and agricultural diversity; and championing alterative food distribution business models.
+The hub operates under a number of core values which include improving the accessibility of quality food to everyone in the community; promoting the value the West Gippsland region’s produce;  supporting fair prices for farmers; encouraging land stewardship and agricultural diversity; and championing alternative food distribution business models.

 ### Getting started

 Baw Baw Food Hub was founded in the summer of 2013 by Linda and Liz, market farmers in West Gippsland.
 The pair were attending farmer’s markets each weekend to sell their diverse range of fruit and vegetable produce, both locally and in Melbourne.
 However they were frustrated to see that crops which ripened during the week were going to waste because there was no market to sell them at.
 Preferring to sell the produce fresh,  rather than refrigerating, they decided to explore the possibility of selling some produce mid-week to the local community.

 In the early stages, the veggie boxes were comprised entirely of produce grown on their farms.
 The boxes were packed on one of the farms and taken into Warragul, where customers met in a local car park to pick up their box.
 Knowing this wasn’t sustainable, the Baw Baw Food Hub soon found a local space to operate out of, which functioned as their packing shed and collection point.
 This small, affordable veranda space was crucial to the Hub in its early days.